bdshaff/frammme/README.md

 # Framework for MMM projects (frammme)
-Functions to Generate an MMM Project Framework
+Functions to Generate an MMM Project Framework.

+The main function of this package is `create_mmm_project` which takes parameters as arguments and creates a folder with an RStudio project following the MMM modeling framework.

 # Example

+This example creates an MMM modeling project directory at the location pointed to by the `path` argument.
+The `add_drake_workflow` adds a subdirectory with a drake workflow set up for execution.

 ```{r}
 library(frammme)

 create_mmm_project(path = "~/Desktop/",
                    FiscalYear = "FY19",